-I want to create an AWS Identity and Access Management (IAM) policy that controls access to Amazon Elastic Compute Cloud (Amazon EC2) instances through tags.
+I want to control access to Amazon Elastic Compute Cloud (Amazon EC2) instances through tags.

 Resolution

-Add a tag to your group of EC2 instances
+Add a tag to your group of Amazon EC2 instances

 Open the Amazon EC2 console.
-Then, add tags to the group of EC2 instances that you want the users or groups to be able to access.
+Then, add tags to the group of EC2 instances to the relevant users or groups.
 If you don't already have a tag, then create a new tag.

-Create an IAM policy that grants access to instances with the specific tag
+Create an IAM policy that grants access to instances with a specific tag

-- Allows control over the instances with the tag.
+- Allow control over instances with the tag.

-- Contains a conditional statement that allows access to Amazon EC2 resources if the value of the condition key ec2:ResourceTag/UserName matches the policy variable aws:username.
-The policy variable ${aws:username} is replaced with the friendly name of the current IAM user when the policy is evaluated by IAM.
+- Contain a conditional statement that allows access to EC2 resources when the condition key's value ec2:ResourceTag/UserName matches the policy variable aws:username.
+When IAM evaluates the policy, it replaces the policy variable ${aws:username} with the friendly name of the current IAM user.

-- Allows access to the ec2:Describe* actions for Amazon EC2 resources.
+- Allow access to the ec2:Describe* actions for EC2 resources.

 {